brunobbbs/bbbs.blog/README.rst

 bbbs.blog - An example project for my personal blog
 ==============================================================================

-This is an example project for http://brunobarbosa.com.br
+It isn't a blog project!

+This project is a couple of snippets, codes, and examples for supporting my articles at brunobarbosa.com.br

 Documentation